dlion/GitNoDeploy/README.md

   * url: url exactly where the script can find your repo
   * path: path exactly where is your repo dir
   * after: Array of commands to execute after updating
-* On the github page go to a repository, then "Admin", "Service Hooks", "WebHook URLs" and add the url of your server + port (e.g. http://example:2001).
+* On the github page go to a repository, then "Admin", "Webhooks & Services", "Webhooks/Manage" and add the url of your server + port (e.g. http://example:2001), after that select `application/vnd.github.v3+json` payload version and update webhooks.

-You can test everything by clicking on the "Test Hook" button.

 ## About
 Author: [**Domenico Leone Luciani**](https://github.com/DLion)